 Only parents or authorized adult pick up the children.
 Some families may find car-pooling works well.

 We plan each day with a good balance of activities that are sensitive to the needs of the children.
-The actual amount of time spen on each part of the seesion varies with the group, the weather and other factors play into this.
-In the fall and spring we spend more time on the playground.
-During bad weather we may not go out at all.
+The actual amount of time spent on each part of the session varies with the group, the weather and other factors play into this.
+In the fall and spring, we spend more time on the playground.
+During bad weather, we may not go out at all.
 As attention spans and interests increase, more time may be spent at group times.

 In order to communicate to parents regarding daily learning experiences in the classroom, we post the Daily Plan outside of every classroom for parents to review.
 It provides the daily lesson plan, what are the daily lesson objectives as well as a place for the parents to leave a note about their provided snacks.